 There’s nothing quite comparable to the hustle and bustle of London.
 This was my second trip to London and I’m always ready to go back.
 London offers gluten-free and dairy-free options all over the city, so you won’t go hungry.

-During our trip we decided to stay in a cute little flat in the Kensington area, just slightly west of Central London.
+During our trip, we decided to stay in a cute flat in the Kensington area, just slightly west of Central London.
 I wasn’t sure if this location would work for us, but it ended up being the perfect starting spot for all of our London adventures.
-It was walking distance to great pubs and a 10 minute walk from the Gloucester Road tube station.
+It was within walking distance of great pubs and a 10-minute walk from the Gloucester Road tube station.
 I’ll link the Airbnb here.

 I highly recommend a trip to the Diamond Jubilee Tea Room for the quintessential afternoon tea experience.
 It never seems to disappoint.
 Fortnum & Mason can accommodate both gluten-free and dairy-free needs.
 And the tea sandwiches, scones, mini desserts, they’re always just so delicious.
 Make sure to book a reservation in advance.

 This pub and restaurant were located down the road from our Airbnb.
 The food was fresh, the drinks were delicious and the service was always fantastic.
 The wait staff was happy to help talk through what they could make gluten and dairy free.
 My favorite cider I tried while visiting here was the Cornish Orchards Gold Cider.
 If you’re going for dinner, make a reservation online.
 It was always packed when we visited.